If you haven’t asked yourself if AI art will put artists out of the job, you aren’t paying attention.

 So will artists still be needed?

-The short answer: yeah, probably.
-Even with inevitable advancements in AI software, we will still need artists to “curate” the work.
+When I first wrote this article, I was feeling somewhat optimistic about this.
+Even with inevitable advancements in AI software, we would still need artists to “curate” the work.
 That might mean making adjustments or compositing the results in Photoshop.
 It might mean inputting the correct prompts for the project, or designing a base for the AI to work from.

-At the highest levels of professional art, an artist-AI symbiosis is probably inevitable to keep up with the demand.
+The highest levels of professional art, an artist-AI symbiosis is would be required to keep up with the demand.
 The most adaptable artists are already incorporating AI into their workflow as we speak.
 They’re already skilled enough to use the software to improve their workflow and work quality.

-As for the rest of us, I expect two things to happen.
+As for the rest of us, I would expect two things to happen.

 First, AI generated art from non-artists and artists alike will likely become widespread and cheap.
 It will outcompete amateur and professional artists in most commercial realms.
 If you simply want “great art”, it will make more sense to simply have a robot create it for a fraction of the cost than paying some amateur right out of art school.